miguelamello/go-grpc-service/README.md

 This project is not production ready.
 It is just a simple implementation of a gRPC Service in Golang.
 It is not recommended to use this project in production.
 Despite it is completely functional, it is not optimized for production.
 It is just a simple implementation for demonstration purposes.

 If a production ready gRPC Service is needed, you can contact me at `miguelangelomello@gmail.com` and I can build it for you.
-I am specialized in Golang, Python, JavaScript, React, React Native, Node.js, Docker, Kubernetes, AWS, Google Cloud, etc. I can build any software you need.
 Feel free to contact me.